AMERICA'S THEATER CAMPUS

 SAFETY & SECURITY

-Apprentices, often NTI alums, ensure student well-being and are reachable both in-person and by phone 24 hours a day, seven days a week.
+Apprentices, often NTI alums, ensure student well-being and are reachable both in-person and by phone from 7 AM to 11 PM while security is reachable from 11 PM to 7 AM.

 Much of what we now take for granted in contemporary theater contains DNA that can be traced back to a green patch of land overlooking the Long Island Sound in Waterford, CT.